lasthyphen/dips/DIP2/dip2.md

 ### DIP2m3: DIP Removal Process

-DIP2m3 is a Process DIP component that allows the removal of an Accepted DIP or a group of linked DIPs
+DIP2m3 is a Process DIP module that allows the removal of an Accepted DIP or a group of linked DIPs

 DIP2m3 subproposals must use the template located at **[DIP2m3-Subproposal-Template.md](DIP2m3-Subproposal-Template.md)**.